ttappr/powershell-interactor/README.md

 or site to interact with PowerShell running locally on the host system.
 The average file length is around 10 lines of code.
 Very minimal.

+The code should serve as an example of what the basic components are and how they transact, rather than an actual template to base larger projects on.

 ## Manifest V3

 This extension is implemented in compliance with Manifest V3.
 For more